11 Aug, 2022 22:46:13

 Three Room Side Door Apex Log Cabin 488 - Double Glazed

-These premium quality log cabins are approximately 15'x18', 15'x20' or 15'x21' (4.7x5.45m, 4.7x5.95m or 4.7x6.45m) overall and feature 70mm thick wall logs.
+These premium quality log cabins are approximately 15'x20' or 15'x21' (4.7x5.95m or 4.7x6.45m) overall and feature 70mm thick wall logs.
 Built in partitions divide the cabin into three separate rooms.
 Other features include five opening windows with 24mm thick double glazing units and a choice of Georgian or contemporary glazing styles.
 Roof options include untearable roofing felt, felt tiles, genuine cedar shingles and granular steel roof tiles.
 Other options include additional doors and windows, floor insulation and roof insulation.
 The floor and roof are attractive and durable tongued and grooved boards.
 The main room features a single hinged door and three opening windows.
 The two smaller rooms are accessible from the main room and each has a single hinged door and an opening window.
 Internal skirting boards and a stainless steel door threshold are also included.
-Detailed instructions are supplied for DIY self assembly.
-We offer fitting as a low cost option in many areas.
+Detailed fitting instructions are supplied for DIY self assembly.
+Low cost installation is available in many areas.

 The prices INCLUDE DELIVERY.
 Unlike others we do not add delivery charges at the checkout.
 Everything you need for assembly is supplied including instructions, fixings and glazing.
-Our local INSTALLATION and BASELAYING services are also available in many postcode areas.
+Local INSTALLATION and BASELAYING services are also available in many postcodes.
 The prices include the verandah.